zombifier/My_Stardew_Mods/FreshFarmProduce/README.md

 * Silver Medal (50% of categories):
   * 50,000 gold
   * +0.2 heart with every villager
-  * A voucher that when used grants a month-long subscription to JojaDash(tm) Daily Delivery, allowing you to use the phone to order one free food item of your choice from JojaDash.
-You can only order from JojaDash(tm) once per day, and the subscription expires at the end of the season.
+  * A voucher that when used grants a month-long subscription to JojaFresh(tm) Daily Meal Kit, allowing you to use the phone to order one free food item of your choice from JojaFresh.
+You can only order from JojaFresh(tm) once per day, and the subscription expires at the end of the season.
-  * NOTE: If you go the Joja Route, you'll also receive lifetime free JojaDash!
+  * NOTE: If you go the Joja Route, you'll also receive lifetime free JojaFresh!
     Feel free to toss these vouchers in that case, they have no use.
 * Gold Medal (75% of categories):
   * 100,000 gold
   * +0.5 heart with every villager,
-  * JojaDash subscription
+  * JojaFresh subscription
-  * Iridium Swag Bag: contains a random assortment of items, including a Tea Set, Magic Bait, Qi Seasoning, and 5 random items that you have yet to ship/donate/cook/fish for Perfection (cooking and fishing will count even if you haven't done the work yourself).
+  * Iridium Swag Bag: contains a random assortment of items, including Magic Bait, Qi Seasoning, rarely a Tea Set, and random items that you have yet to ship/donate/cook/fish for Perfection (cooking and fishing will count even if you haven't done the work yourself).
+If you already achieved perfection, you'll get extra Magic Rock Candies instead.
 Courtesy of Mr Qi, who snuck this in your mailbox as a reward for a job well done.
 * Iridium Medal (every category, wow!):
   * 200,000 gold
   * +1 heart with every villager
-  * JojaDash
+  * JojaFresh
   * Iridium Swag Bag
   * Pride of the Valley: A buff that lasts the entire month.
-Adds +2 to all skills and attack/defense, +0.5 move speed and +1 Luck
+Adds +2 to all skills and attack/defense, +1 move speed and +1 Luck

 ### Installation Instruction
 * Download and install SMAPI, Content Patcher, [SpaceCore](https://www.nexusmods.com/stardewvalley/mods/1348) and [StardewUI](https://www.nexusmods.com/stardewvalley/mods/28870).